AK08/Diagnosify/README.md

 ### Social Impact <img src="images/impact.png" alt="png" width="30">
 The "Diagnosify - Brain Disease Classification" project has the potential to create significant social impact in several ways:

-1. Early Detection and Treatment: By accurately predicting diseases like brain tumors, Alzheimer's, Parkinson's Disease and, Stroke, the project can enable early detection and intervention.
+1. Early Detection and Treatment: By accurately predicting diseases like brain tumors, Alzheimer's, and Parkinson's Disease, the project can enable early detection and intervention.
 Early diagnosis often leads to more effective treatment options and improved patient outcomes.
 2. Healthcare Access: Diagnosify can extend medical expertise to underserved and remote areas where access to specialized healthcare may be limited.
 This democratization of medical diagnosis can ensure that individuals in various geographical locations receive timely and accurate predictions.
 3. Reduced Misdiagnosis: Machine learning algorithms used in the project can help reduce instances of misdiagnosis by analyzing intricate patterns that might be challenging for human experts to identify.
 This can prevent unnecessary treatments and procedures while increasing the accuracy of diagnoses.